 User Selected or Automatically Generated Results

-A search box would be available to the user, and they could pick something to query to include results about, or instead of the creater expressly choosing a query, the system could do it on its own, using some “entity recognition techniques” that would be performed using the content entered by the user or somehow otherwise associated with the content
+A search box would be available to the user, and they could pick something to query to include results about, or instead of the creator expressly choosing a query, the system could do it on its own, using some “entity recognition techniques” that would be performed using the content entered by the user or somehow otherwise associated with the content

 These “entity recognition techniques” are ones that are designed to recognize entities such as products, places, organizations, or any other entities that tend to be subjects of searches.

 They can be based on linguistic grammar models or statistical models.
-These might look for terms related to commercial products or terms that define a postal address, or could be biased to locate terms that are associated with a profile of the user, either explicitly created from a form that the user filled out, or an implicitly generated profile based on the user’s search history or on documents created by the user.
+These might look for terms related to commercial products or terms that define a postal address, or could be biased to locate terms that are associated with a profile of the user, either explicitly created from a form that the user filled out, or an implicitly generated profile based on the user’s search history or documents created by the user.

 If a USD is automatically generated, the user has the choice of whether or not to use it in their blog post, or email message or IM.